 We raise several different kinds of poultry on our farm, all free range or pastured.
-What’s the difference?
+But what’s the difference between the two?
 Free range means that the birds have access to the outdoors, but eat a diet consisting mostly of grain.
 Pastured means that the birds live primarily outdoors, and the seeds and insects that they forage comprise a large portion of their diet (but they still receive grain to promote proper development and flavor).
 With careful management, the pastured birds can aerate the ground, improve soil fertility, and reduce the risk of gastrointestinal parasite transmission to our goats, with whom they share the land.

-We will have a limited number of turkeys available for purchase in 2022.
-Turkeys will be raised on pasture and processed by us on the farm in time for Thanksgiving.
+Each year, we offer a limited number of turkeys for Thanksgiving.
+Like our chickens, our turkeys are raised on pasture and processed by us on the farm.